osebas15/Tyme/WorkingArticle.md

     - seems to be mostly at beggining

 ## Scratch Pad
+- Right now
+    - implement passive mode
+        - figure out state mapping
+        - in checkForAndUpdateState
+        - using waitingTimeOver?
+        - object updates in Tasks need to have save() called

 - Timing mechanism
     - queue up notifications
     - create var waitingTimeOver? on object